Frequently asked questions

 1. Can I ask for 100% funding or do I have to match it?

 You can ask for your project to be fully funded.
-It is preferable that volunteer hours or other in-kind support are detailed in the application.
+It is preferable that volunteer hours or cash contributions are detailed in the application.

 2. Can funding include the purchase of equipment to help me undertake the project?